Learn more about what we do and where we’re heading next!

 What is ATC?

-With two locations between Sunnybrook Health Sciences Centre and the Baycrest Brain Health Centre.
+ATC is privately incorporated, with two locations between Sunnybrook Health Sciences Centre and the Baycrest Brain Health Centre.
 ATC operates independently from Sunnybrook and Baycrest's other medical facilities, but has a close relationship that is able to breach gaps in care.
 ATC has thus emerged as an industry leader in combining innovative medical and neurological rehabilitation therapy programs with cutting-edge technologies for customized patient care.

 We operate with unique and highly specialized inter-professional clinical teams, comprised of physicians, nurses, occupational and physical therapists, speech language pathologists, dietitians, therapy support staff, social services, biomedical engineers and computer technologists, who work collaboratively to improve the quality of live for our patients.

 This award-winning team sees over 4,000 patients per year and provide interventions in the areas of specialized medicine and rehabilitation, spasticity management, gait and balance, seating and mobility, augmentative and alternative communication, computer aids, wearable robotics, and environmental controls.
 Now, ATC has switched focus to only augmentative and alternative communication.